openstack/cinder/doc/source/configuration/block-storage/drivers/netapp-volume-driver.rst

 =====================

 The NetApp unified driver is a Block Storage driver that supports multiple storage families and protocols.
-A storage family corresponds to storage systems built on either clustered Data ONTAP or E-Series.
+Currently, the only storage family supported by this driver is the clustered Data ONTAP.
 The storage protocol refers to the protocol used to initiate data storage and access operations on those storage systems like iSCSI and NFS.
 The NetApp unified driver can be configured to provision and manage OpenStack volumes